linkPost

 deleteFlag

-is a boolean.
+is a Boolean, false by default.
 Set it totrue

 to remove the field from its source record, thus moving the filed instead of copying it. segmentName